 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have numerous tasks that they complete in the Pearcy AR medical facilities where they work.
-As their titles signify, they are mandated to be licensed in all states, including Arkansas.
-Even though they may be accountable for monitoring Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
-The medical care facilities where they work are numerous and diverse, for example hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients requiring medical assistance is their dominion.
-Each state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
-So depending on the state, their routine work activities can include:
+Licensed Practical Nurses have many different functions that they accomplish in the Pea Ridge AR healthcare facilities where they practice.
+As their titles imply, they are mandated to be licensed in all states, including Arkansas.
+Even though they may be accountable for overseeing Certified Nursing Assistants (CNA), they themselves generally work under the guidance of either an RN or a doctor.
+The medical facilities where they work are numerous and varied, such as hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can encounter patients seeking medical assistance is their dominion.
+Each state not only regulates their licensing, but also what duties an LPN can and can’t perform.
+So depending on the state, their day-to-day job activities might include: